joelverhagen/ToStorage/README.md

   -c, --container            Required.
 The container name.

   -f, --path-format          Required.
-The format to use when building the
+(Default: {0}.txt) The format to use
-                             path.
+                             when building the path.

-  -t, --content-type         The content type to set on the blob.
+  -t, --content-type         (Default: text/plain) The content type to set on
+                             the blob.

   -l, --update-latest        (Default: true) Whether or not to set the 'latest'
                              blob.